 Your grant application should:

-- Illustrate the impact of the organization and its project on the health of children in Custer County.
+- Explain the benefits of this project on the health of children in Custer County.

 - Demonstrate the administrative and fiscal strength and stability of the organization.

-- Illustrate how completion of the project will be measured to demonstrate success.
+- Include how completion of the project will be measured to demonstrate success.

 - Demonstrate sustainability of the program.